 If you received a letter stating you have been chosen for a video hearing, object to it.
 You deserve to have your day in court in front of a Judge that appears in person.
 In order to object, you must sign the objection form and send it back within 30 days.
-Unfortunately, the SSA is rarely enclosing a return envelope with the objection form, even though they state they are doing so in their letter to you.
-If they don’t send a return envelope, you still need to sign the objection form and send it back to your local hearing office, which is called OHO or the Office of Hearing Operations.
+Unfortunately, the SSA is rarely enclosing a return envelope with the objection form.
+Even though they state they are doing so in their letter to you.
+If they don’t send a return envelope, you still need to sign the objection form.
+Then, send it back to your local hearing office, which is called OHO or the Office of Hearing Operations.

 The OHO address is on another piece of paper, enclosed with your letter from SSA.
 If you did get a return envelope, fold the address page over and put your signed objection form inside of the address page.
 Slide the address page into the envelope and make sure that OHO’s address is showing through the envelope window so that it is mailed to OHO.

 If you do not object to the video hearing within 30 days, OHO will schedule you for a video hearing.
 Don’t fall for it.
 Meet your Judge in person.
 This gives you a better chance of winning your Social Security Disability case.
 The only reason to have a video hearing is if you live in a remote location.
 Some people live very far from a disability hearing office.
 Additionally, there are some people who simply cannot travel due to their disability.
 You may need a video hearing if that is the case.